devlaam/Leucine/README.md

 Compile and package the demo as follows:
 ```
 leucine $ sbt leucineNative/nativeLink
-[info] welcome to sbt 1.9.4 (AdoptOpenJDK Java 11.0.10)
+[info] welcome to sbt 1.11.7 (Java 21.0.3)
 [info] ...
 ```
 Now you should be able to run the demo's (runs directly):
 ```
-leucine $ native/target/scala-3.3.3/leucine-out
+leucine $ native/target/scala-3.3.7/leucine-out
 Started Actor examples on the Native platform.
 Please state the demo you want to run (ticker, clock, crawler or chatgrt):
 ```
 and then choose one of them.
 The `ticker`,`crawler` and `chatgrt` are stand alone demo's,  the `clock` requires an application that is able to connect with raw TCP sockets on the localhost, port 8180.
 To get an impression of the debug capabilities you can also `ticker debug` or `crawler debug`.
 The other demo's do not allow for this extra parameter.
-And although projectNative (currently 0.4.17) is still single threaded, the Actor implementation runs as if it is working in parallel.
-When 0.5.0 comes out (SNAPSHOT is out!), we should have multi threading, but from the user of the actors point of view, you will not notice the difference, except a higher execution speed.
+We are currently busy updating from 0.4.x to 0.5.9 with multi threading features, But from the user or the actors point of view, you will (should) not notice the difference.

 Although compilation takes a lot longer on Native the run times are amazing.